World-of-Coding/WoC-Website-Ruby/README.md

 # World of Coding ruby website

 This site is built off of the v2 JS site
-* This site is built with Ruby on Rails
+* This site is built off of Ruby on Rails